 Total time: 31 minutes

 Brighten your plate and palate with this corn salsa.
 This nutrient-packed side dish is simple enough for weeknight dinners and fancy enough for an elegant party.
 Besides, corn salsa will be a perfect topping for the grilled catfish.

-Corns, bell peppers, onion, and lime juice are the perfect mix of tart and sweet.
+Corns, bell peppers, onion, and lime juice are the perfect mix to create a crowd-pleasing dish without using meat.
 Plus, a hint of jalapeno adds a slight kick of heat.
 In this recipe, choose any corn, even frozen ones or leftovers.
 And be extra cautious when handling the jalapeno pepper.

 Corn on the grill delivers extra smoky flavors to the dish.
 Yet if you are short on time, toss it into the oven.
 There are many options to garnish your corn salsa.
 Try fresh cilantro, avocado slices, black olives, or black beans.
 Even a dollop of sour cream would be delicious too.